xellgrid/XellGrid/README.md

 # What is XellGrid

-XellGrid is a Jupyter based grid widget extension that provides intuitive, powerful and fast data analysis and computationa functionalities for developers, data scientists, business analysts, and data analysts.
+XellGrid is a Jupyter based grid application that provides intuitive, powerful and fast data analysis and computationa functionalities for developers, data scientists, business analysts, and data analysts.
+It is compatible with multiple data table structures including Pandas, PyArrow, Dask, etc.

 # Main Features
-- Leverage computational power of Python and supports both advanced Python scripting and "low code/no code" practices
+- Leverage computational power of Python ecosystems and supports both advanced Python scripting and "low code/no code" practices
 - Close integration with Pandas, one of the most popular Python data analysis packages
 - "Excel" like user interfaces, supports multiple tabs and commonly used features like vlookup, pivot, etc.
 - Built-in high performance computation engine and support super size (100G+) data analysis and manipulation
 - Supports both cloud based and local resource based computation, significatly reduce cloud computation cost
+- Support smart data analysis scripting based on latest NLP advancements.

 ## Install
 ---------